skills/review-pull-requests/README.md

 # Review pull requests

-_Colaborate with others to refine your work and get suggestions before merging._
+_Collaborate with others to refine your work and get suggestions before merging._

 ## Welcome